Green Architecture Sessions 2020

 *Concessionary places are limited.
 If places are not available check back two weeks before the course/event as more may be available then.
 We endeavour to make our courses and events affordable to all.
 See the cancellations and refunds policy.

-If you have an interest in the environment, people and buildings then Green Architecture Day is for you.
+If you have an interest in the environment, people and buildings then Green Architecture Sessions is for you.
 Run in partnership with Low Carbon Trust since 2002, the talks have attracted thousands of people who are interested in how holistic design can be applied to improve the built environment.
 Regular attendees include architects, designers, students, those involved in grassroots projects locally, self-builders, Brighton Permaculture Trust supporters and those with a general interest.
 All are welcome.

-- The live talks and Q&A sessions will take place on zoom
+- The live talks and Q&A sessions will take place on Zoom

 - All sessions will be recorded and be available after the conference ends